 So replace that morning mug of coffee with a tall glass of water to boost health and ignite energy levels, as even slight dehydration cause fatigue and moodiness.
-Add some lemon, lime, orange, and other invigorating flavors to really put some pizazz into your morning step!
+Add some lemon, lime, orange, and other invigorating flavours to really put some pizazz into your morning step.

 Coconut water is naturally low in calorie and high in rehydrating electrolytes, including sodium and potassium.
-(Even containing more potassium than four bananas claims WebMD!)
+It's been know to potentially contain more potassium than four bananas.

 The balance of electrolytes helps fight off fatigue and combat against muscle weakness and cramps, which also makes it a highly sought after post-workout recovery drink.

 Use coffee or caffeine as a pre-workout drink?
 Pomegranate juice is one of the most effective caffeine alternatives, with research showing it may actually improve exercise performance by improving blood circulation and flow.

 And as an added bonus, pomegranate juice may promote greater muscle recovery, which poses the opportunity to maintain a comfortable exercise regimen!

 Swap out that mug of coffee for a warm and soothing cup of ginseng tea.
 There is evidence showing panax ginseng bares anti-fatigue effects with positive outcomes on cognitive performance and mood.
 Reports have shown consuming ginseng reduced fatigue experienced by 90 percent of people with cancer.